 01. Wave Apps

 I personally don't think that those two things are that big of a deal, so I've still stuck with Wave because I love it that much.
-I strongly recommend it to you.
-It has all the features that you need, and like I said, it's free!

-The solution to this is to use an online scheduler like Calendly.
+The solution is to use an online scheduler like Calendly.
 Here's how it works: you send your client a link to your Calendly calendar, and then the client just clicks the link.
 It shows them the dates and the times that you're available.
 They choose one, fill in their details, and then Calendly automatically imports that information to both of your calendars.
 It takes all of the hard work out of it for you completely!

-The other con to Calendly is that you can't customize the email notifications your clients receive if you're on the free plan.
+The other con is that you can't customize the email notifications your clients receive if you're on the free plan.
 It's not a big deal though because Calendly's readymade email notifications are just fine.

 Hellosign let's you send contracts electronically.
 So, when a potential client wants to book a spot in your schedule, what you'll do is send them the contract from Hellosign.
-It will allow them to sign the contract right from their inbox so they don't have to print it.
+It will allow them to sign the contract right from their inbox so they don't have to print it!
 They can just click a couple of buttons and sign the contract electronically, then Hellosign sends you both the finalized copy.

-The con of the free plan on Hellosign is that you can only send three documents per month, but for most of you reading this, that is enough.
+The con of the free plan on Hellosign is that you can only send three documents per month.
+But for most of you reading this, that is enough.